GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 where friction is greater. *Hence frictionless simulations are likely to overestimate the size of late-arriving waves in any location.* To work around this it is preferable to simulate the tsunami from source using a model that includes global-scale friction.
-While always worthd doing, it is particularly encouraged if the most significant waves occur (say) 8 or more hours after the tsunami arrives at your site of interest.
+While always worth doing, it is particularly encouraged if the most significant waves occur (say) 8 or more hours after the tsunami arrives at your site of interest.